-Any compensation paid by the employer for a loss incurred on the sale of the previous residence or architect fees paid for the design or alteration of the new residence is not exempt.
+The following expenses are taxable if paid by the employer:

+- Reimbursement for a loss on the sale of the previous residence. - Architect fees for the design or alteration of a new residence.

 Medical aid contributions

 The full medical scheme contribution made by the employer constitutes a fringe benefit.
 The same amount is then deemed to be a contribution made by the employee.